OA-Bug: An Olfactory-Auditory Augmented Bug Algorithm for Swarm Robots in a Denied Environment: Software Simulation

 \subsection{Simulation Results and Discussions}

 We performed simulations on different machines and got almost identical results, which means the results are reproducible.
-The results are shown in Fig. \ref{results}.
+The results are shown in Fig.~\ref{results}.
 We mainly use coverage to evaluate our algorithm, as improving it is our primary goal to develop the algorithm.
 Victims will not be discussed because no special mechanisms are designed for them, but the interface is reserved for future works.
 In short, the results are positive evidence that our algorithm is effective and can achieve a high coverage rate.

-First, the coverage of “Using Gas” and “Using Gas and Sound” are much higher than others.
-Especially in Big Configuration, the coverage of “Minimum” and only “Using Sound” are almost the same as “Random,” which means being able to know where has been visited and change direction accordingly has a tremendous contribution to the coverage.
+First, the coverage of “Olfactory Only” and OA-Bug are much higher than others.
+Especially in Large Configuration, the coverage of “Minimum” and only “Auditory Only” are almost as low as “Random,” which means being able to know where has been visited and change direction accordingly has a tremendous contribution to the coverage.

 In addition, the more robots are used, the higher the coverage and the lower the standard deviation of coverage is, but the increasing rate of coverage relative to the number of robots decreases when the number of robots increases, which is especially evident in small and medium configurations, suggesting the number of robots should be carefully chosen according to the size of the site in real-life scenarios.